 Get rid of invasive plants that compete with natives.
 Depending on the plant species, this can be an easy job or one likely to give you headaches, backaches, and an urge to scream.
 It can take a few days or a few years.
-Once your task is accomplished, though, I guarantee that you will feel an extreme sense of satisfaction.
+But once your task is accomplished, I guarantee that you will feel an extreme sense of satisfaction.
 And there will be more room to plant lovely, functional plants!
 If you have several invasive species in your yard, determine which may be the most invasive and start with that.
-Nonnatives that produce berries, like English holly trees, are particularly problematic because they spread into nearby natural areas not only by birds, but also via vegetative reproduction.
-English ivy also produces berry-like fruit and spreads by rooting on the soil surface and on tree trucks (at the very least, periodically cut it at the base of trunks to prevent it from harming trees.
-There are numerous introduced plants that push out native species, so check with city, county, and/or state agencies to find lists and descriptions of invasive plants; the USDA also offers information.
-My book offers some tips for removing invasive plants, as does Green Seattle Partnership.
+Nonnatives that produce berries, like English holly trees, are particularly problematic because they spread into nearby natural areas by birds, but also via vegetative reproduction.
+English ivy also produces berry-like fruit and spreads by rooting on the soil surface and on tree trunks—at the very least, periodically cut it back at the base of trunks to prevent it from harming trees.
+There are numerous introduced plants that push out native species, so check with city, county, and/or state agencies to find lists and descriptions of invasive plants in your area; the USDA also offers information.
+My book offers some tips for removing invasive plants, as does Green Seattle Partnership and this post.

-2. Remove some lawn.
-Lawn for the sake of lawn is not beneficial and is simply wasteful.
-When deciding which part(s) of your lawn will receive walking papers, choose areas that you never or rarely use.
+Remove lawn.
+Lawn for the sake of lawn is not beneficial and is awfully wasteful.
+When deciding which part(s) of your lawn will receive walking papers, start by choosing areas that you never or rarely use.
 Often this is the front yard.
 If you’re not ready to go all the way and remove a large area of turf, consider at least removing lawn under trees and in areas that are difficult to mow, such as slopes.
 Lawn can also be minimized by enlarging existing beds and adding ecologically beneficial native plants.
 The gentlest way to remove lawn is to simply cover it with about 6 sheets of overlapping newspaper (or cardboard) on a non-windy day.
 Dampen it, poke a some small holes, then top it with 4 or 5 inches of weed-free compost (leaf compost is good) and fallen leaves over that.
 Leave it to decompose for at least several months (until grass roots have died) before planting.
 Removing lawn via a sod cutter or spade can damage tree/shrub roots.

-3. Grow native plants that are endemic to your area.
-For this I suggest you consult a regional native gardening book like my book (if you live in the Pacific Northwest (west of the Cascades); another fine resource is the Encyclopedia of Northwest Native Plants, which offers more plant options (but little design advice).
-Always choose species that will flourish in your site’s soil, light, and moisture conditions.
+Grow native plants that are indigenous to your area.
+For this I suggest you consult a regional native gardening book like my book (if you live in the Pacific Northwest, west of the Cascades).
+Choose species (preferably “true species,” not cultivars) that are native to your area and that will flourish in your site’s soil, light, and moisture conditions.
 Grow them with other members the same plant community to provide the most benefit.

-5. Don’t use pesticides.
-Synthetic ones should be avoided at all costs, but even so-called organic controls can be deadly and indiscriminate, especially if used improperly.
-If a pest if causing enough damage in your kitchen garden to warrant a control, consider hand removal, barriers and screens, companion plants, or streams of water.
-Allow a natural balance to be achieved by welcoming natural pest control such as birds (see bushtit devouring aphids, right) and predatory insects.
+Don’t use pesticides or poisons.
+Synthetic pesticides should be avoided at all costs, but even so-called organic controls can be deadly and indiscriminate, especially if used improperly.
+If a pest if causing enough damage in your kitchen garden to warrant a control, consider hand removal, barriers and screens, companion plants, or simply sprays of water from the hose.
+Allow a natural balance by welcoming natural pest control such as birds (see bushtit devouring aphids, right) and predatory insects.